|

 with any level of parallel users, that is, you can intialize a sempahore

-ed more than once until it blocks.
+that can be downed more than once until it blocks.
 There is no owner

-associated with semaphores, so one coroutine can down
+associated with semaphores, so one coroutine can down it while another

-can up
+can up it.

 Counting semaphores are typically used to coordinate access to resources, with the semaphore count initialized to the number of free resources.
 Coroutines then increment the count when resources are added and decrement the count when resources are removed.

-, but returns false if semaphore couldn't be acquired within
+timed_down($timeout)down, but returns false if semaphore couldn't be acquired within

 $timeout seconds, otherwise true.

-the semaphore.
+down the semaphore.
 Returns true when this was possible,

 otherwise return false and leave the semaphore unchanged.

-and then creates a guard object.
+down and then creates a guard object.
 When the guard

-object is destroyed it automatically calls up
+object is destroyed it automatically calls up.

-, but returns undef if semaphore couldn't be acquired within
+timed_guard($timeout)guard, but returns undef if semaphore couldn't be acquired within

 $timeout seconds, otherwise the guard object.